 - Prepare and distribute meeting agendas, with individual team member names.

 - Ensure that reports and guidance to senior leaders identify team members.

 Many firms already have workplace performance metrics in place.

 When You Have Good Metrics In Place, Use Them!

 Training ROI metrics should recognize the same areas important to metrics systems already in place.
 Some groups, for instance, already use a performance management system such as, Kaplan and Norton’s Balanced Scorecard system.
 Where the Balanced Scorecard is present, training metrics should use Balanced Scorecard terms, such as (1) financial metrics, (2) internal business process metrics, (3) customer metrics, (4) learning metrics, and (5) growth metrics.
 When another system is in place, of course, training ROI measures should use terms from that system's scoring system.

 In some organizations, the HR Manager and training manager are different people.
 Here, it makes perfect sense for the HR and training manager work together and agree on training metrics that link to existing performance metrics.
 Ideally, they will use the same metrics for assessing individual performance, return on training, and the business impact of training (Step 6, below).

 Metrics Development: Should you Lead or Follow?

-Balanced Scorecard and other well known performance metrics systems serve very effectively in some paces places, but in other places, they serve very poorly.
+Balanced Scorecard and other well-known performance metrics systems serve very effectively in some places, but in other places, they serve very poorly.
 The same is true of systems developed in-house.
 Putting training metrics into an ineffective metrics system has little value or meaning.
-In such cases, the training manager can provide real value to HR and to the whole group by developing training metrics that lead the move to better performance measures.
+In such cases, the training manager can provide real value to HR and the whole group by developing training metrics that lead the move to better performance measures.

 Ask the Hard Question: Do Current Metrics Work?